bio-ontology-research-group/DeepMOCCA/README.md

 ## Results

-We have some [results](https://github.com/bio-ontology-research-group/DeepMOCCA/tree/master/results) pre-generated:
+We have generated some [results](https://github.com/bio-ontology-research-group/DeepMOCCA/tree/master/results):

 - `patients_representations.txt` - The representation of features for each patient generated after the 2nd `Conv2` layer.
 - `Top_10_ranked_genes_over_all_samples.tgz` - The top 10 ranked genes for each patient genrated from the attention mechanism which specify whether a gene is: